Oblivion Battery: Kotesashi High baseball team

-Kei is Haruka's childhood friend who was once a genius right-handed catcher and left-handed batter who led the team to victory with his calm and collected leadership, but due to memory loss he lost both his knowledge and interest in baseball, and is somehow become playful, perverted person.
+Kei is Haruka's childhood friend who was once a genius right-handed catcher and left-handed batter who led the team to victory with his calm and collected leadership, but due to memory loss he lost both his knowledge and interest in baseball, and has somehow become a playful, perverted person.
 His memories occasionally returns to his former self.
 It is later revealed that this change is not a memory issue but caused by split personality.